bdunko/Charon-s-Obol/notes/Obol/Polish.md

 - [ ] Animated icons for coin powers - flashing eyes for monsters for ex - only animate when active.
 - [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect
 - [ ] Zoom out from initial game scene when we spawn in?
+- [ ] After you use a power, if you run out of charges, the targeted coin stays highlighted (it should stop being highlighted).
+So minor.
+Ex: Athena can do this.